OpenBionics/Robot-Hands/Software/README.md

 # Arduino Installation

 Upload with [arduino IDE](http://arduino.cc/en/main/software) the program to arduino Micro board.

+For Dynamixel AX12 servo we use this [library](http://savageelectronics.blogspot.gr/2011/01/arduino-y-dynamixel-ax-12.html)

 # How to run ROS nodes